Novimatrem/novisona/about.markdown

 • Favourite food: Bacon triple-cheeseburger

 • Weight: 1,863lbs [which equals to 845kg] A lot of her weight is located at her belly.
 She's extremely heavily morbidly obese.
+Her belly button is an innie.

 • Pregnancy: YES, very.
 Has been continuously pregnant with many multiples, starting a few years ago, and still going.
 Her massive womb perpetually gigantic.